CMB delensing with deep learning

-U-Net++ is a versatile image segmentation architecture developed to enhance image segmentation accuracy.
-It comprises U-Net++ networks of various depths, with decoders interconnected at the same resolution by means of an improved skip route.
-By incorporating dense blocks and convolutional layers between the encoder and decoder, it boosts image segmentation accuracy.
-U-Net++ can be pruned at inference time, if trained with deep supervision, i.e., choose a different output.

-Figure~\ref{fig:unet_2p} shows a unified U-Net++ architecture that merges four U-Nets of varying depths.
-These U-Nets generate four outputs, designated output 1-4.
-In the graphical abstract, the original U-Net appears as yellow, with skip connections depicted by dot arrows, and the four outputs displayed inside a dotted box.
-At the inference stage, U-Net++ can be pruned by selecting a different output if it was trained with deep supervision.
+Figure~\ref{fig:unet_2p} shows a unified UNet++ architecture that merges four UNets of varying depths.
+These UNets generate four outputs, designated output 1-4.
+In the graphical abstract, the original UNet appears as yellow, with skip connections depicted by dot arrows, and the four outputs displayed inside a dotted box.
+At the inference stage, UNet++ can be pruned by selecting a different output if it was trained with deep supervision.

-U-Net++ employs the same encoder for all its substructures, but each substructure has its unique decoder.
-The central concept of U-Net++ is to bridge the semantic gap between the feature maps of the encoder and decoder before fusing.
-To achieve this, a dense convolution block with three convolution layers is used to bridge the semantic gap between ($X^{0,0}$,$X^{1,3}$), for instance.

-The proposed technique in this paper aims to accelerate network training by incorporating skip connections.
-Specifically, by dropping some skip connections and connecting every two neighboring nodes with a short skip connection, the deeper decoder can send supervisory signals to the shallower decoder, leading to faster training.
+By dropping some skip connections and connecting every two neighboring nodes with a short skip connection, the deeper decoder can send supervisory signals to the shallower decoder, leading to faster training.
 Furthermore, the decoders are connected, creating a densely connected skip connection, which allows dense features to propagate along the skip connection leading to flexible feature fusion.
-As a result, each node in the U-Net++ decoder combines multi-scale features of the same resolution from all preceding nodes horizontally while integrating multi-scale features of different resolutions from preceding nodes vertically.
-This multi-scale feature aggregation in U-Net++ gradually synthesizes the segmentation, resulting in improved accuracy and fast convergence.
+As a result, each node in the UNet++ decoder combines multi-scale features of the same resolution from all preceding nodes horizontally while integrating multi-scale features of different resolutions from preceding nodes vertically.
+This multi-scale feature aggregation in UNet++ gradually synthesizes the segmentation, resulting in improved accuracy and fast convergence.